fredr11/Mortgage_Customer_Analytics_Tableau/README.md

 ## Dataset

-The analysis was performed using a synthetic retail banking dataset containing customer demographic, financial, lending, engagement, and risk-related information.
+The analysis was developed using a synthetic retail banking dataset containing customer demographic, financial, lending, engagement, and risk-related information.

 The dataset includes: